-As social networking is predominately text-driven, it is a good idea to make sure your writing is up to an acceptable and readable standard.
+We all spend so much time writing online.
+It is always a good idea to make sure that your writing skills are up to an acceptable and readable standard.

-There’s nothing worse than reading a tweet, LinkedIn or Facebook entry or blog post that is full of errors.
+There’s nothing worse than reading a tweet, a LinkedIn or Facebook entry, or a blog post full of errors.

-It gives an impression to the reader that you are either careless or worse, not a writer at all.
+It gives an impression to a reader that you are either careless or worse, a writer who doesn’t care about good writing.

-Great writers care about every piece of writing they craft.
-Could you imagine Stephen King ever making a careless typo online?
+Could you imagine Stephen King making a careless typo online?

-So to help you make a better impression on the few million people that might be reading your words, (yes, daunting isn’t it?) and improve your writing, here are ten quick tips you might want to consider keeping in mind when you are posting anything online.
+To help you improve your writing, here are ten quick (tongue in cheek) tips that you might want to keep in mind when you are writing anything online.